BONAM0RS/BONAM0RS/README.md

 ### A developer from Ukraine

-- 👀 I’m interested in game development
+- 👀 I'm most interested in game development
 - :ok_hand: I developed games on the Сore platform using Lua
 - :muscle: I’m currently developing games using C++
-- 👯 I am looking for a job as a C++ developer (Unreal Engine)
+- 👯 I am looking for a job as a C++ developer
 - 📫 How to reach me: Discord, BonaMors#7907

 ### Languages and Tools: